Skip to content

 Answer: Qin Shi Huang in 221 BCE.
 He conquered six rival states, created the title “emperor” (huangdi), standardized weights, measures, and writing, and began construction of the Great Wall.

-Why it stumps people: The name recognition problem works in reverse here.
-People know about the Terracotta Army and the Great Wall.
-They often don’t connect both to the same ruler.
-Qin Shi Huang commissioned the army to guard his tomb and connected existing border walls into the first unified Great Wall system.
+This one flips the usual problem.
+The Terracotta Army and the Great Wall are household names.
+The ruler behind both is not.
+Qin Shi Huang commissioned the army to guard his tomb, and he linked existing border walls into the first unified Great Wall system.
+Two famous things, one forgotten name.

 10. Which civilization first used zero as a number with arithmetic rules?
 (Hard)